 Nursing at Randolph Health is progressive.
 We value our nurses and offer a variety of benefits and opportunities for growth, above and beyond the highly competitive benefits package.

-Our nursing staff plays an active role in shaping the role of nursing at Randolph Health.
-There are six shared governance councils: Outcomes Council, Education Council, Practice Council, The Joint Commission Preparedness Council, Patient Support and Patient Education Council.
-In addition, each nursing unit has a Unit Improvement Council.
+Our nursing team plays an active role in shaping the role of nursing at Randolph Health.
+There is unit-based representation on our Nursing Leadership Team.
+Additionally, each nursing unit has a Unit Operations Council.